 So what is the definition of brand identity?

 A brand identity project typically includes a logo and graphic standards that dictate fonts and colors for the company’s marketing materials.
 Sometimes we also do naming and brand messaging for a new product or company as well.

 It’s a valuable service, but those graphic elements, in and of themselves, do not add up to a “Brand.”

 If it’s done well, your logo is an accurate graphic reflection of your brand.
 But it’s just the tip of the tip of the iceberg when it comes to building a “brand.”
 For the true definition of brand, you have to look deeper.

-Brand is everything above AND below the surface…
+Tip of the Iceberg… “Brand” is everything above AND below the surface.